Ritendra07/Task-6/README.md

 ---

-## 📁 Files
-- `knn_iris_classification.py`: Main script containing all steps of the KNN classification pipeline.

----

 ## 📊 Dataset
 - **Iris Dataset**: A classic dataset in machine learning that contains 150 samples of 3 species of iris flowers (*Setosa*, *Versicolor*, *Virginica*), with 4 features each.
 - The script uses only the first 2 features (`sepal length`, `sepal width`) for visualization purposes.